SOTETO/docu/pages/03.how-to/04.oauth2-handshake/default.md

 !!!
 This implementation just removes the question for consent of the user for sharing the personal data.
 So, clients libaries can still be used without additional code work.

 ## Setup a microservice as OAuth2 client in _Drops_

-First, you have to log into Drops as an administrator.
+1. You have to log into Drops as an administrator.
 Use the Heureka! console to to configure your user as an administrator.
-Second, create the microservice as a OAuth2 client: Open the appropriate form using the menu and enter an `ID`, a `Secret`, a `Redirect URL`, and a `Grant type` for the new service.
+2. Create the microservice as an OAuth2 client: Open the form using the menu (`Admin` > `Oauth Clients`) and enter an `ID`, a `Secret`, a `Redirect URL`, and a `Grant type` for the new service.

+!!!
 The `ID` can be any unique identifier, for example the microservices name.

+!!!
 The `Secret` should be known only to _Drops_ and the new microservice.
 Thus, I would recommend to generate a key using [KeePass](https://keepass.info/?target=_blank) enter it into the form, save it in a KeePass database, and enter it to the microservices deployment configuration.

+!!!
 The `Redirect URL` will be defined by the microservice developer and should be given the Pool<sup>2</sup> administrator.
 The given URL identifies the endpoint that is used by _Drops_ to redirect the users client back, if the authorization code has been successfully created.

+!!!
 The chosen `Grant types` define the possible authorization workflows possible between _Drops_ and the microservice.
 Currently, _Drops_ allows only `authorization code`.

 ## Protocol flow
 The [RFC 6749](https://tools.ietf.org/html/rfc6749?target=_blank) defines multiple possible interactions between clients and OAuth provider.
 A general workflow is defined in §1.2 of the protocol.